Twig Adventures

 Pretty quickly we made it to a broad ridge of ponderosa that was wonderful to behold.
 Here it looked like the fires had helped things, as the trees were still alive and the understory was clear.
 It had the feel of a park, where I could just envision large herds of elk grazing peacefully.
 We walked through several miles of this open and easy environment.
 It was such a 180 from the burned mountain ridges.

+We crossed White Creek, where I took a break to collect water and snack.
+We didn’t bother to wash all the ash off our legs and clothes, since we had numerous fords of the West Fork of the Gila River in our near future.
+We continued another few miles to the start of the canyon and our reunion with the Gila.
 She was not the same sad river we saw in AZ.
-Here she is little more than a creek but ohh so cold and clear.
+Here she was little more than a creek but ohh so cold and clear.
 We proceeded down the lovely and well established trail that runs alongside in the stunning canyon.
-The whole area is a remnant of 2 gigantic super volcanoes, so the spires and towers that form the canyon walls are called volcanic tuff.
-There are also some cool columnar formations, similar to the Devil’s Postpile in the Sierras.
+The whole area’s a remnant of 2 gigantic super volcanoes, so the spires and towers that form the canyon walls are made of volcanic tuff.
+There are also some cool columnar formations, similar to the Devil’s Postpile in the Sierra.
 Within a mile, I startled a lone elk getting a drink then a black snake that was in the middle of the trail.
 We also passed 5 other backpackers, the first hikers we’d seen in over a week.

 I started seeing fresh horse prints and poop after awhile.
 We caught up to this pack train at the end of the day and had a nice chat with the 2 guys.
 They had 4 horses and were from Oklahoma.
 They were offloading all their stuff for camp and man did it look like a lot of work.
 It gave me the idea of making my camp even less work than it already is.
 I decided that the conditions might be favorable for cowboy camping, whereby one simply sleeps on their tarp and sleeping pad, no tent.
-I never do this because I don’t like getting my stuff dirty, plus there are usually bugs.
+I rarely do this because I don’t like getting my stuff dirty, plus there are usually bugs.
 But the grass and pine needles along the river provided a perfect carpet.
 The bugs I wasn’t sure about but was willing to risk it.